Sound Transit: COVID-19 pandemic and ST2 openings

 Light rail service on the 1 Line in Seattle was extended north by three stations from the University District to Northgate on October 2, 2021.
 The majority of the 4.3 mi extension is tunneled and the $1.9 billion construction cost was funded by ST2.
 The new stations drove an increase in Link ridership above its pre-pandemic figures, reaching over 80,000 daily boardings by 2023, despite the slower recovery for ridership at downtown stations.
 The system also set several one-day ridership records in July 2023 due to special events in Seattle, reaching 136,800 passengers on July 23.
 Tacoma Link, now renamed the T Line, doubled in length to over 4 mi with the opening of an extension to the Stadium District and Hilltop neighborhoods on September 16, 2023.
 The project was delayed by a year and cost $65 million more than its original ST2 budget due to issues with relocating underground utilities during construction.

 The 2 Line, formerly named East Link, was originally scheduled to open from Seattle to western Redmond in 2023, but was delayed a year by construction issues and a four-month strike by concrete delivery drivers.
 The $3.7 billion project is the most expensive section of the ST2 package and had already been delayed three years due to disputes during its planning process.
 The opening of the 14 mi line was split into two phases to allow for the completed section between South Bellevue and Redmond Technology stations to be used by passengers.
-The initial section between Bellevue and Redmond opened on April 27, 2024.
-The western section of the 2 Line, which uses the Interstate 90 floating bridge, is scheduled to open in early 2026 after 5,455 concrete plinths under the rails were replaced.
+The initial section between Bellevue and Redmond opened on April 27, 2024, and an extension to Downtown Redmond station followed on May 10, 2025.
+The western section of the 2 Line, which uses the Interstate 90 floating bridge, opened on March 28, 2026, after 5,400 defective concrete plinths under the rails were replaced.

 The 1 Line was extended 8.5 mi from Northgate into Snohomish County on August 30, 2024, with the opening of four stations in Shoreline, Mountlake Terrace, and Lynnwood.
 The opening of the Lynnwood Link Extension increased daily ridership on the 1 Line to an average of 90,000 on weekdays in November despite reliability issues that led to major service disruptions by the end of 2024.
+The Federal Way Link Extension, which extend the 1 Line south by 7.8 mi from Angle Lake to Federal Way, opened on December 6, 2025.
+The design–build project was delayed two years by the need to construct an unplanned bridge over weak soil that had been revealed by a landslide during slope stabilization work.
+A night bus service is scheduled to launch in March 2026 and connect Downtown Seattle to Seattle–Tacoma International Airport as part of a pilot during hours when light rail service is unavailable.